sensu/sensu-docs/content/sensu-go/5.16/reference/hooks.md

 ### Capture the process tree

-Hooks can also be used for automated data gathering for incident triage, for example, a check hook could be used to capture the process tree when a process has been determined to be not running etc.
+You can use hooks to automate data gathering for incident triage, For example, you can use a check hook to capture the process tree when a process is not running.

 {{< language-toggle >}}